LuoRenqiang/Renqiang-Luo.github.io/_pages/about.md

 <span class='anchor' id='-experiences'></span>

 # News
-- 05/2024: One paper entitled: FUGNN: Harmonizing Fairness and Utility in Graph Neural Networks accepted by KDD'24.
+- 05/2024: One paper entitled: <strong>FUGNN: Harmonizing Fairness and Utility in Graph Neural Networks</strong> accepted by KDD'24.
 - 05/2024: Serve as reviewer of TOPML.
-- 04/2024: One paper entitled: FairGT: A Fairness-aware Graph Transformer accepted by IJCAI'24.
+- 04/2024: One paper entitled: <strong>FairGT: A Fairness-aware Graph Transformer</strong> accepted by IJCAI'24.
 - 03/2024: Serve as reviewer of IJCAI'24.